-Others cast into the channel in hopes of catching flounder.
-The pier is also suitable for casting artificial lures, especially small jigs, shiny spoons, and a local favorite called a "gotcha plug".
+Others cast baits into the channel in hopes of catching flounder and bluefish.
+The pier is also suitable for casting artificial lures, especially small jigs, shiny spoons, and a local favorite called a “gotcha plug”.

 Slack tide rarely lasts more than a few moments before beginning to flow outward.
 As the outgoing current increases, fishing conditions can change dramatically.

 In contrast to the incoming tide, anglers on the pier’s T section often find that they must constantly increase their sinker size in order to hold bottom.
 Eventually, bottom fishermen cannot overcome the rushing water.

 During these periods, anglers either move farther North along the pier, away from the inlet, or switch over to fishing at mid-depth.
 Although the extreme currents during the outgoing tidal cycle can be a nuisance to bottom fishermen, productive fishing is often available.

 During spring, anglers often catch hickory shad and bluefish during the outgoing tide.
 As the summer season wears on, more and more bluefish are caught.
 When currents are strong, Carolina bait rigs or simple jigs work well for catching bluefish, flounder and other species.

 To rig a Carolina rig, an egg sinker or torpedo sinker is rigged inline about 18 to 24 inches above the hook.
 For this style of fishing, circle hooks are particularly effective.
 Top baits include squid strips, or strips cut from freshly caught spot.